BioImaging Facility - John Innes Centre

 Although JIC’s primary research focus and reputation concerns plant and microbial sciences, the Bioimaging team has been involved with an increasing number of applications outside the scope of such research.
 The team welcomes enquiries from anyone interested in using the imaging facility.

 The majority of the JIC’s funding is won in open competition from funding agencies worldwide, with more than 50% coming from UK government sources.
 BBSRC provides a large proportion of the JIC’s funding in the form of responsive mode funding and strategic funding for the Institute Strategic Programmes.

-The JIC also holds grants from the European Research Council and charitable sources such as The Bill & Melinda Gates Foundation.
+The JIC also holds grants from the European Research Council and charitable sources.

 Point of Contact